sophongo/sophdoc/docs/en/end-user/baize/jobs/mpi.md

 ## Summary

 Through this tutorial, you have learned how to create and run an MPI job on the AI Lab platform.
 We detailed the configuration methods for MPIJob and how to specify the running commands and resource requirements in the job.
-We hope this tutorial is helpful to you; if you have any questions, please refer to other documents provided by the platform or contact technical support.
+We hope this tutorial is helpful to you; if you have any questions, refer to other documents provided by the platform or contact technical support.

 ---